-According to a cancer research paper published in the Lancet Oncology Journal, about 10 lakh people in India are diagnosed with cancer every year and 6 to 7 lakh succumb to this fatal disease.
+According to a cancer research paper published in The Lancet Oncology Journal, about 10 lakh people in India are diagnosed with cancer every year and 6 to 7 lakh succumb to this fatal disease.
 By 2035, these numbers may almost double to 17 lakh new patients and 12 lakh deaths per year.

 While on one hand, technological advancements have made it easier to detect cancer in its early stages leading to improved life expectancy; on the other hand, the associated costs have also increased manifold.
-In fact, the cost for five common cancers in India has grown 3-4 times since 2000 (Source).
+In fact, the cost of five common cancers in India has grown 3-4 times since 2000 (Source).

 So while it is wise to avail critical illness and health insurance plans for various ailments and related hospitalization, a dedicated cancer insurance plan should be availed to mitigate the expenses related to cancer treatment.
 Here are the key differences between the three insurance types:

 |Cancer Insurance||Critical Illness Insurance||Health Insurance|

 |Reason to Buy||• Covers all expenses of cancer

 • This is a benefit-based policy.

 • Can use it to pay for your medical expenses or as a replacement of your monthly income

 |• Critical illness insurance is a benefit-based plan that provides lump sum benefit after critical illness has been diagnosed